Yandex Cloud

 • Delete the resources you created

-Istio implements a service mesh, a low-latency infrastructure layer used to process a massive volume of network communications between services in a Managed Service for Kubernetes cluster.
+Istio implements a service mesh, a low-latency infrastructure layer that manages large-scale network communications between services in a Managed Service for Kubernetes cluster.

 1. Install Istio.